ipython/ipyparallel/docs/install.rst

 distributed,  NumPy, Pandas, and so on that are necessary for different workloads).::

-   pip install "dask_jobqueue"    # Install everything
+   pip install "dask_jobqueue"    # Install everything from last released version

 Install from Source
 -------------------